camel-tooling/camel-lsp-client-vscode/Readme.md

 It is possible to use a specific Camel Catalog version.
 This can be specified in **File -> Preferences -> Settings -> Apache Camel Tooling -> Camel catalog version**

+To use a Red Hat integration productized version, you need to configure extra repositories.
+See in [Camel Language Server documentation](https://github.com/camel-tooling/camel-language-server/blob/master/README.md#specific-version-of-camel-catalog).

 Additional Camel components can be provided.
 This can be specified in **File -> Preferences -> Settings -> Apache Camel Tooling -> Extra-components -> Edit in settings.json**
 You can add a list of Camel components definition.
 This json definition can be found in jar of the Camel component.
 You will end up with something like:
 ```